E18

 Possible Causes

-Thermistor shorted internally, Sensor wires shorted together, Moisture bridging sensor terminals, Control board input failure
+Internally shorted thermistor, Sensor wires shorted together, Moisture bridging sensor terminals, Control board input failure

 How to Fix / Troubleshooting

-Safety first: Unplug the freezer before testing sensors.
+Safety first: Unplug the freezer before testing any sensors.

-- Identify which sensor: Refer to the tech sheet to see which sensor E18 refers to (evaporator, cabinet, or ambient).
+- Identify the specific sensor: Refer to the technical sheet to determine which sensor E18 refers to (evaporator, cabinet, or ambient).

-- Inspect sensor and harness: Look for crushed or rubbed-through insulation causing wires to touch.
+- Inspect the sensor and harness: Look for crushed or rubbed-through insulation that may be causing wires to touch.
 Repair with heat-shrink tubing or replace the harness.

-- Test thermistor: Disconnect and measure resistance.
+- Test the thermistor: Disconnect it and measure its resistance.
 A reading near 0 Ω indicates a shorted sensor; replace it.

-- Dry moisture: If condensation is present at the connector, dry thoroughly and apply dielectric grease to prevent recurrence.
+- Dry any moisture: If condensation is present at the connector, dry it thoroughly and apply dielectric grease to prevent recurrence.

-- Replace control board: If sensor and wiring are good but E18 remains, the board input may be shorted internally and require replacement.
+- Replace the control board: If the sensor and wiring are good but E18 persists, the board input may be internally shorted and require replacement.

 Advertisements